-It’s nearly September, which means that the long summer nights, the sounds of crickets chirping in the darkness, and the warm weather are slowly starting to wind down.
+It’s getting colder, which means that the long summer nights, the sounds of crickets chirping in the darkness, and the warm weather are slowly starting to wind down.
 Back to school shopping lists are in hand.
 But we want to use this time of year to remind you how important it is to take care of yourself, nurture your hobbies, and focus on the things most important to you.
 Summer is often associated with pausing and taking a break, but that doesn’t mean you should wind that down with the season.

 A Budget Doesn’t Need To Limit Your Experiences